pynvme/pynvme/doc/features.rst

 Data Verify
 ^^^^^^^^^^^

 We mentioned earlier that pynvme verifies data integrity on the fly of data IO.
-However, the controller is not responsible for checking the LBA of a Read or Write command to ensure any type of ordering between commands (NVMe spec 1.3c, 6.3).
+However, the controller is not responsible for checking the LBA of a Read or Write command to ensure any type of ordering between commands.
+See explanation from NVMe specification:

+    It is recommended that the host wait a minimum of the RTD3 Entry Latency reported in the Identify Controller data structure for the shutdown operations to complete; if the value reported in RTD3 Entry Latency is 0h, then the host should wait for a minimum of one second.

 For example, when two IOWorkers write the same LBA simultaneously, the order of these writes is not defined.
 Similarly, in a read/write mixed IOWorker, when both read and write IO happen on the same LBA, their order is also not defined.
-So, it is impossible for any host driver to determine the data content of read.
+So, it is impossible for host to determine the data content of the read.

-So, how we verify the data integrity in test scripts?
-We need to construct conflict-free IOWorkers with dedicated consideration.
-When we need to check the data integrity, and ensure that no data conflict could happen, we can specify the fixture `verify` to enable this feature.
+To avoid data conflict, we can start IOWorkers one after another.
+Otherwise, when we have to start multiple IOWorkers in parallel, we can separate them to different LBA regions.
+Pynvme maintains a lock for each LBA, so within a single ioworker, pynvme can detect and resolve the LBA conflication mention above, and thus make the data verification possible and reliable in one ioworker.
+For those conflict-free scripts, we can enable the data verify by the fixture `verify`.

 .. code-block:: python